The work of Hans Vangsø, basically founded in the Japanese tradition, shows the roots and soul of ceramics.

 At first glance his works show an immediate Asian influence, in form and glaze.
 However taking a closer look, one senses the strong and deep underlying personal feel of the North.

-A rich and balanced tradition of colour and tone, inspired by Nordic nature and the natural minimalism of Danish culture.
+His work demonstrates a rich and balanced tradition of color and tone, inspired by Nordic nature and the natural minimalism of Danish culture.